KDE/documentation-docs-labplot-org/source/import_export/import_live_data.rst

 Then go to the :menuselection:`Update Options` in the dialog and choose how to read the data:

-- ``Continously Fixed`` - fixed amount of samples if processed from the beginning of the newly received data.
+- ``Continuously Fixed`` - fixed amount of samples if processed from the beginning of the newly received data.
 - ``From End`` - fixed amount of samples is processed starting from the end of the newly received data.
 - ``Till End`` - all newly received data is processed.
 - ``Whole File`` - on every read the whole file is re-read completely and processed.
 Only available for ``File or Named Pipe`` data sources.